ZekeAranyLucas/tweetback/README.md

+# See my [Tweet Archive](https://zekearanylucas.github.io/tweets/) without entering the darkness of xitter.

 # `tweetback` Twitter Archive

 Take ownership of your Twitter data.
 First talked about at [Jamstack Conf 2019](https://www.zachleat.com/web/own-your-content/) and in [this blog post](https://www.zachleat.com/web/own-my-tweets/).